0xPolygon/polygon-edge-docs/docs/architecture/modules/consensus.md

 #### AcceptState

-The **Accept** state always check the snapshot, and the validator set.
+The **Accept** state always check the snapshot and the validator set.
 If the current node is not in the validators set, it moves back to the **Sync** state.

 On the other hand, if the node **is** a validator, it calculates the proposer.
 If it turns out that the current node is the